 Pricing tables make sense when you have more than one pricing option, such as with multi-tiered subscription plans.
 Tables let visitors compare basic features and prices in a quick-reference format, which makes it easier for them to make a decision and act.

 In well-designed pricing tables, each plan has its own sign-up button, streamlining the sign-up process and reducing confusion.

 Any time you have more than one sign-up or subscription option for the same product (such as with hosting plans or web apps), pricing tables should be used to help potential customers pick the plan that suits their needs.

-Here are five examples of pricing tables.
+Here are some examples of pricing tables.

 The pricing table in this popular project management tool uses a simple table with only three columns.
 The plan that provides the best value is given a distinctive design, a popular style often found on pricing tables.